AdobeDocs/analytics.en/help/analyze/report-builder/schedule-reportbuilder.md

 ## Schedule a workbook

-Use the Schedule task button in the Report Builder hub to quickly create a schedule so that you can automatically distribute a workbook Excel file (.xlsx) to an individual or a group.
+Use the Schedule button in the Report Builder hub to quickly create a schedule so that you can automatically distribute a workbook Excel file (.xlsx) to an individual or a group.

 1. Click the Schedule button in the Report Builder hub.